lunarc/lunarc_docs/docs/batch_system.md

     #SBATCH --reservation=lu2016-x-xx

-#### Accessing GPUs in the LU partition
+#### Accessing GPUs in the Aurora LU partition

 A number of compute nodes in the Lund University partition are equiped with GPUs.
 These nodes are equiped with 2 Nvidia K80 cards that have been configured as four K40 cards.

-To access the GPU nodes you need to be a member in an LU project.
-In your job script you need to specify the GPU-partition (instead of the LU-partition):
+To access the GPU nodes you need to be a member in an LU project, which you need to specify with the **-A** option as explained above.
+In addition your job script needs to specify the GPU-partition (instead of the LU-partition):

     #SBATCH -p gpu